 The answer is the Roku Premiere, a device that has a small receiver box like the Express, but offers the same quality as the Streaming Stick+.
-It neatly slots between the two in terms of price - making it one of the cheapest streaming devices that will give you access to 4K HDR content.
+It neatly slots between the two in terms of price, making it one of the cheapest streaming devices that will give you access to 4K HDR (that's Ultra-HD high dynamic range) content.

-If your TV doesn't support the streaming service you want - like the new Apple TV+ offering - then getting a device like the Roku Premiere might be your best bet.
+If your TV doesn't support the streaming service you want - like Disney+ - then getting a device like the Roku Premiere might be your best bet to open that door.

 Design and setup

 - HDMI 2.0a connection

 The Roku Premiere is a compact set-top box.
 It's so small that the folds in the accompanying HDMI cable mean that it struggles to sit flat - it's just not heavy enough to flatten the cable, that's how small it is.

 Being diminutive has its advantages, because it doesn't take up much space.
 The remote works via IR (infrared), however, so you need to be able to see the front of it, for line-of-sight operation, and it comes with an accompanying piece of double-sided tape with the idea being that you could stick it to the side or bottom of your TV.